MicrosoftDocs/quantum-docs/articles/overview-quantum-machine-learning.md

 ```

 > [!NOTE]
-> If you get the error message `ModuleNotFoundError: No module named 'qiskit_machine_learning'` when running a Qiskit sample on the Azure Quantum notebooks, add a new and the top of the notebook and copy:
+> If you get the error message `ModuleNotFoundError: No module named 'qiskit_machine_learning'` when running a Qiskit sample on the Azure Quantum notebooks, add a new cell at the top of the notebook and copy:
+>
 > ```python
 > !pip install qiskit
 > !pip install qiskit-machine-learning